WorkloadAutomation/ibm-workload-automation-chart/README.md

 3. Replace the files on the on-premises agent in the same path.

 **On-premises console engine connection (connection between an on-premises console with a server in the cloud):**
-1. Copy the public CA root certificate from the.
+1. Copy the public CA root certificate from the server.
 Refer to the IBM Workload Automation product documentation for details about creating custom certificates for communication between the server and the console: [Customizing certificates](https://www.ibm.com/support/knowledgecenter/en/SSGSPN_9.5.0/com.ibm.tivoli.itws.doc_9.5/distr/src_ad/awsadMDMDWCcomm.htm).

 2. To enable the changes, restart the Console workstation.

-**On-premises engine connection (connection between a console in the AWS cloud and an on-premises engine or another engine in a different namespace):**
+**On-premises engine connection (connection between a console in the cloud and an on-premises engine or another engine in a different namespace):**

 Access the master (server or pod) and extract the CA root certificate and, to add it to the console trustkeystore, create a secret in the console namespace with the extracted key encoded in base64 as follows: